In 1747 Giuseppe Vasi dedicated his first book of etchings to Charles of Bourbon, King of Naples and of Sicily, who

-Vasi portrayed in this plate a visit paid by the king to Pope Benedict XIV in November 1744.
+In this plate Vasi portrayed Charles entering Porta Pia to pay a visit to Pope Benedict XIV in November 1744.
 You may wish to see a painting by Giovanni Paolo Pannini depicting the actual event which took place at the casino in the gardens of Palazzo del Quirinale.
-It was not just a courtesy visit; a few months earlier Charles had invaded the Papal State to prevent an Austrian army from advancing towards Naples; the enemy was defeated at Velletri, but Charles and his troops remained in the proximity of Rome to put pressure on the pope and ensure he would confirm the rights of Charles to the thrones of Naples and Sicily.
+It was not just a courtesy visit; a few months earlier Charles had invaded the Papal State to prevent an Austrian army from advancing towards Naples; the enemy was defeated at Velletri, but Charles and his troops remained in the proximity of Rome to put pressure on the Pope and ensure he would confirm the rights of Charles to the thrones of Naples and Sicily.

 The gate is named after Pope Pius IV who built it after having opened a new long and straight street between Piazza del Quirinale and this section of the walls.
-The view is taken from the green dot in the small 1748 map here below which shows: 1) Porta Pia; 2) Gardens of Villa Patrizi.
+The view is taken from the green dot in the small 1748 map here below which shows: 1) Porta Pia; 2) Gardens of Villa Patrizi; 3) Villa Costaguti Torlonia.
 The dotted line near Porta Pia in the small map delineates the border between Rione Trevi (left) and Rione Monti (right).

 The outer gate of Porta Pia was built in 1868, during the pontificate of Pope Pius IX.
 It replaced the simple portal which is shown in the etching.
-In 1870, the collapse of the France Empire left the pope without allies (Emperor Napoleon III protected the State of the Church); on September 20, the Italian bersaglieri (quick-moving light infantry) entered Rome through a breach near Porta Pia.
-In 1936 a monument to the bersaglieri was erected opposite Porta Pia to celebrate the centenary of the corps foundation (another view of the monument can be seen in the image used as background for this page).
+In 1870, the collapse of the Second French Empire left the Pope without allies (Emperor Napoleon III protected the State of the Church); on September 20, the Italian bersaglieri (quick-moving light infantry) entered Rome through a breach near Porta Pia.
+In 1936 a monument to the bersaglieri was erected opposite the gate to celebrate the centenary of the corps foundation (another view of the monument can be seen in the image used as background for this page).

-The new gate was designed by Virginio Vespignani (who also designed new Porta S. Pancrazio) and it was dedicated to Pope Saint Alexander I and to St. Agnes who both suffered martyrdom along Via Nomentana, off Porta Pia; they are remembered by the two statues at the side of the entrance.
+The new gate was designed by Virginio Vespignani (who also designed new Porta S. Pancrazio) and it was dedicated to St. Agnes and to Pope Saint Alexander I who both suffered martyrdom along Via Nomentana, off Porta Pia; they are remembered by the two statues at the side of the entrance.

 Maybe because Pope Pius IX was aware that his mercenary troops could not resist the Italian army, an angel holding the symbols of the pope was placed above the entrance, as if to protect the gate.

 In general the monumental side of the gates of Rome is the external one.
-Porta Pia is an exception: the decoration of its internal side was meant to provide a grand ending to the new street (today Via XX Settembre).
+Porta Pia is an exception: the decoration of its internal side was meant to provide a grand ending to the new street opened by the Pope.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: